zdravkov/kendo-docs/api/javascript/ui/grid.md

 ### detailTemplate `String|Function`

 The [template](/api/framework/kendo#methods-template) which renders the detail rows.
+Check [Detail Template](http://demos.telerik.com/kendo-ui/web/grid/detailtemplate.html) for a live demo.

+> The detail template content cannot be wider than the total width of all master columns, unless the detail template is scrollable.

 #### Example - specify detail template as a function
     <script id="detail-template">